irmen/pyc64/il65/readme.txt

     int     16 bits     $8fee  (unsigned, @todo signed ints) bool    true/false  (aliases for the integer values 1 and 0, not a true datatype by itself) char    '@' (converted to a byte)
-    @todo long24 long32?  (and signed)
+    float   40 bits     1.2345     (stored in 5-byte cbm MFLPT format)
-    string  0-terminated sequence of bytes  "hello."  (implicit 0-termination byte) pstring sequence of bytes where first byte is the length. (no 0-termination byte) For strings, both petscii and screencode variants can be written in source, they will be translated at compile/assembler time.
+    @todo 24 and 32 bits integers, unsigned and signed? string  0-terminated sequence of bytes  "hello."  (implicit 0-termination byte) pstring sequence of bytes where first byte is the length. (no 0-termination byte) For strings, both petscii and screencode variants can be written in source, they will be translated at compile/assembler time.

-    note: floating point numbers are not supported (yet) and will result in a parse error 'invalid number'.
+    Note: for many floating point operations, the compiler uses routines in the C64 BASIC ROM.
-    (maybe in the future the 5-byte cbm MFLPT format will be supported) largest c64 float: 1.70141183e+38   (negative: -1.70141183e+38)
+    So they will only work if the BASIC ROM is banked in. largest 5-byte MFLPT float: 1.70141183e+38   (negative: -1.70141183e+38)